KapilYadav-dev/Prefs.io/README.md

 # Use it
-After initialization, you can use simple one-line methods to save values to the shared preferences anywhere in your app, such as:
+After initialization, you can use simple one-line methods to save and get those values from the shared preferences anywhere in your app, such as:

 <ul>
 <li><code>SharedPrefs.setString(key, string)</code></li>